clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 !!! question "Question 16"
     :question:
-    Based on the copy number plot and the VAF-plot it seems that most of chromosome 10 has only one copy in the tumor (hemizygous deletion).
+    Based on the copy number plot and the VAF-plot it seems that most of chromosome 9 has only one copy in the tumor (heterozygous deletion).
 Motivate, based on both the log2 ratio and the VAF plot why the region overlapping CDKN2A and CDKN2B are a homozygous deletion in the tumor (both alleles deleted).

 ## Run a simple somatic pipeline
 A sequencing machine usually does not directly generate the VCF files needed for diagnosing a patient.
 Instead, it produces fastq files.
 These files need to be processed by a collection of tools, forming a pipeline, to generate the VCF files required for diagnosis.